Portkey-AI/docs/retry.md

 agent.run("What is 56 multiplied by 17654 to the 0.43 power?")
 ```

-Note: The max value of retries available is 5.
+> NOTE: The max value of retries available is 5